-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

 published October 1954 - April 1985.
-All copyrights (if any) are hereby
+All copyrights are hereby acknowledged.

-lessons remembered from chemistry class in order to catch polluters who are dumping chemicals into the
+University in order to catch polluters who are dumping chemicals into the river

-article, and this one did not disappoint.
+Electronics, and this one did not disappoint.
 Do you recall what 'pH' stands

 as well - thank Carl and Jerry.

 Carl and Jerry, The River Sniffer